 0612 Grading Scale story art

 A new grading scale being considered by Mountain Brook Schools would make any grade 90 or above an A.

-Public universities throughout the state have stated that they prefer the 4.0 GPA scores in order to fully benefit the students.
-Alabama, Auburn, Furman, and Washington and Lee Universities all said a 10-point grading scale would help in both the admissions and scholarship processing for Mountain Brook students’ admission in a recent survey.
+When the Grading Scale Committee reassessed the situation this year, a survey found that the University of Alabama, Auburn, Furman, and Washington and Lee universities all said a 10-point grading scale would help in both the admissions and scholarship processing for Mountain Brook students.

 In addition, the committee found that most schools in the Birmingham area use the 10-point system, including The Altamont School, Hoover High School, Indian Springs School, Shelby County Schools and Vestavia Hills.